omgwenxx/microbiome/README.md

 ### Extract Taxonomy
 We implemented the process as describes in the original HMP paper ([Supplementary Information](https://www.nature.com/articles/nature11234#Sec8), 16S data processing).
-However, there was not a one to one command for barcode correction, therefor we added the possibility to adjust barcode mismatches (see [Mothur Setup](#mothur-setup)).

 #### Mothur setup
 We added the possibility to change two parameters in the mothur config file (`src/mothur_files/mothur_config.json`).
 These parameters are: